How Do I Install a QR Code Library in C#?

 $vbLabelText $csharpLabel

-// Convert a string to a byte array, representing binary data.
+// Convert string to binary data

 byte[] binaryData = System.Text.Encoding.UTF8.GetBytes("https://ironsoftware.com/csharp/barcode/");